jennifer/referred-client/README.md

 * A demo user account and indicate on the landing page how to use it.

 ## Built With
-*The client and API were deployed separately and stored in separate GitHub repos.*
+Client and API were deployed separately and stored in separate GitHub repos.*
 - [Referred API Repo](https://github.com/jennifer/referred-client)

 ### Front End